Qashqadaryo Region: Administrative divisions

 The Qashqadaryo Region consists of 13 districts (listed below) and two district-level cities: Qarshi and Shahrisabz.

 There are 12 cities (Qarshi, Shahrisabz, Gʻuzor, Qamashi, Beshkent, Koson, Kitob, Muborak, Yangi Nishon, Tallimarjon, Chiroqchi, Yakkabogʻ) and 117 urban-type settlements in the Qashqadaryo Region.

 Geography

 The climate is a typically arid continental climate and partly semi-tropical.

+Region involves a number of rivers, mountain ranges(Hisar), reserves (Kitab State Geological Reserve, Hisar State Reserve) and lakes.

+Historical buildings

+Mubarak Mervazi Mausoleum was built in the 14th century.
+It is located in the "Sariqqishloq" neighborhood in the Mubarak district of the Kashkadarya region.
+By the decision of the Cabinet of Ministers of the Republic of Uzbekistan on 4 October 2019, it was included in the national list of immovable property objects of tangible cultural heritage - under state protection.
+Mausoleum of Hazrat Sultan is a memorial site located in the Shut village of the Koʻhsor neighborhood in the Kitob district of Qashqadaryo region, dating back to the 12th to 13th centuries.

 Economy

 Natural resources include significant petroleum and natural gas reserves, with the Muborak Oil and Gas Processing Plant as the region's largest industry.
 Other industry includes wool processing, textiles, light industry, food processing and construction materials.
 Major agricultural activities include cotton, various crops and livestock.
 The irrigation infrastructure is very well developed with the large Tallimarjon Reservoir as a reliable water source.

 The region has a well-developed transport infrastructure, with over 350 km of railways and 4000 km of surfaced roads.

 Culture

 The city of Shahrisabz, the birthplace of Amir Timur, is the main tourist attraction in the region.